dohitpandey/Sumo-Logic-Assessment-Macaron-Bundle-Discount-Problem/README.md

 # Sumo Logic Assessment – Macaron Bundle Discount Problem

-This repository contains a solution to the **Macaron Bundle Discount Problem** using Python, asked in the **Sumo Logic coding assessment**.
+This repository contains a solution to the **Macaron Bundle Discount Problem** using Python, asked in the **Sumo Logic coding assessment** July 2025.

 ---